By John Dear

 In the wake of the U.S. invasion of Iraq, our relentless pursuit of global

-domination, nuclear brinkmanship, corporate greed and silent oppression of
+domination, nuclear brinkmanship, corporate greed and silent oppression

-to practice revolutionary nonviolence against imperial America.
+for wisdom to practice revolutionary nonviolence against imperial America.

-Our government, the Pentagon, its warmakers and corporate rulers have set
+Our government, the Pentagon, its warmakers and corporate rulers have

-passive indifference, whether the loss of civil liberties, the threatened
+with passive indifference, whether the loss of civil liberties, the threatened

 use of nuclear weapons, or "regime change."